changeworld/azure-docs.ja-jp/articles/storage/storage-dotnet-how-to-use-files.md

 次の例では、共有の現在の使用状況を確認する方法と、共有のクォータを設定する方法を示します。

-    //Parse the connection string for the storage account.
+    // Parse the connection string for the storage account.
     CloudStorageAccount storageAccount = CloudStorageAccount.Parse(
         Microsoft.Azure.CloudConfigurationManager.GetSetting("StorageConnectionString"));

-    //Create a CloudFileClient object for credentialed access to File storage.
+    // Create a CloudFileClient object for credentialed access to File storage.
     CloudFileClient fileClient = storageAccount.CreateCloudFileClient();

-    //Get a reference to the file share we created previously.
+    // Get a reference to the file share we created previously.
     CloudFileShare share = fileClient.GetShareReference("logs");

-    //Ensure that the share exists.
+    // Ensure that the share exists.
     if (share.Exists())
     {
-        //Check current usage stats for the share.
+        // Check current usage stats for the share.
-		//Note that the ShareStats object is part of the protocol layer for the File service.
+		// Note that the ShareStats object is part of the protocol layer for the File service.
         Microsoft.WindowsAzure.Storage.File.Protocol.ShareStats stats = share.GetStats();
         Console.WriteLine("Current share usage: {0} GB", stats.Usage.ToString());

-        //Specify the maximum size of the share, in GB.
+        // Specify the maximum size of the share, in GB.
-        //This line sets the quota to be 10 GB greater than the current usage of the share. share.Properties.Quota = 10 + stats.Usage;
+        // This line sets the quota to be 10 GB greater than the current usage of the share. share.Properties.Quota = 10 + stats.Usage;
         share.SetProperties();

-        //Now check the quota for the share.
+        // Now check the quota for the share.
 Call FetchAttributes() to populate the share's properties. share.FetchAttributes();
         Console.WriteLine("Current share quota: {0} GB", share.Properties.Quota);
     }